BitHighlander/test-dapp-cursor/llm/cursor_config.md

    - If accepted, merge PR into the development branch
    - Document the merge action

+## Logging System

+1. **Organization**
+   - Logs are organized by feature/branch in `llm/logs/[feature-name]/`
+   - Files are named with date and feature: `YYYY-MM-DD-feature-name.txt`
+   - Each log file contains all interactions for a single day's work on a feature

+2. **Log Appending**
+   - Use the `append_log.sh` script for efficient log entry creation
+   - Basic usage: `./llm/append_log.sh [feature-name] "entry-type" "content"`
+   - For actions: `./llm/append_log.sh [feature-name] "action" "description" "model" "justification"`

+3. **Log Reviewing**
+   - The script lists recent log files after each append
+   - Logs are searchable by feature name and date
+   - Content follows consistent formatting for easy reading

 ## Interaction Templates

 ### Plan Presentation